DeanLight/spannerlib/README.md

 #### implementation

 Passes and their implementors differ in how involved they need or want to be in the overall structure of the tree and in how they want to address the tradeoff between independence and reliance on tools we provide for them.
-One pass implementor might just want to add some data to certain nodes tha can be derived from the nodes locally.
+One pass implementor might just want to add some data to certain nodes that can be derived from the nodes locally.
-Another pass implementor has specific low level C code that he wants to run on his own tree like data structure.
+Another pass implementor has specific low level C code that he wants to run on his own tree-like data structure.

-In addition to generating our Lexer and Parser, lark provides some utilities such as [iterators, visitors and transformers](https://lark-parser.readthedocs.io/en/latest/classes/)
+In addition to generating our Lexer and Parser, lark provides some utilities such as [iterators, visitors and transformers.](https://lark-parser.readthedocs.io/en/latest/classes/)

 We can use and expose them to implementers to make writing passes easier.
-However, since not all implementors will want to use those or use python at all we should make 3 (and make accessible) different ways of implementing passes.
+However, since not all implementors will want to use those or use python at all, we should have 3 (accessible) different ways of implementing passes:

 * Using visitors/transformers
 * Getting the AST tree itself and writing general python code on top of it
-* Getting a serialized version of the AST and other information and sending it to some other function(For example some C code)
+* Getting a serialized version of the AST and other information and sending it to some other function (For example some C code)

 The first two we get for free with lark.
-For the last one, we need to make sure that our ASTs and the state of our engine are easily serialize-able into a standard serialization protocol (such as JSON).
-And that we have utility functions that do the serialization and un-serialization.
+For the last one, we need to make sure that our ASTs and the state of our engine are easily serializable into a standard serialization protocol (such as JSON).
+And for that we have utility functions that do the serialization and deserialization.

 ##### version considerations
 * the first two implementation will go to 0.0.5